 Asking for money: It's not appropriate to message someone you don’t know and ask them to invest or otherwise fund your project.
 First, you need to get them interested in your work.
 Once you have engaged with someone and they seem genuinely interested in your work, then and only then is it appropriate for you to transition the conversation towards what material support they might be willing to give to you and your work.

-If you message someone on Discord or Telegram and you don’t hear back after the second follow-up, please don’t spam them.
+If you message someone on Artizen or any of our community spaces such as Console or Telegram and you don’t hear back after the second follow-up, please don’t spam them.
 It means they are either busy, didn’t get the message, or for whatever reason are not interested in engaging.
 It doesn’t help your case to keep messaging them and will be considered spam if you send more than two unsolicited messages without a response.

 Spam includes link-bombing, promoting a project where it shouldn’t be promoted, and sending unsolicited @’s on Twitter, to name a few.
 We've built our community to enable people to build new relationships, ask questions, and support one another — not for spam.
 Seriously, no one likes spam, so just don't do it.